FIRE 7: Automatic Reduction with Modular Approach: Improvements not related to the modular approach

 Also, {\tt pos\_pref} can be made negative to prefer masters with numerators up to a rank equal to the the absolute value of {\tt pos\_pref}.

-Another use of the {\tt pos\_pref} is together with {\tt LiteRed}~---~{\tt FIRE} can use internal sectors symmetries of {\tt LiteRed} and applies them to preferred integrals.
-The reason to not apply them to all integrals is that this turns out to slow down the reduction.
+Another use of {\tt pos\_pref} is together with {\tt LiteRed}~---~{\tt FIRE} can use internal sector symmetries of {\tt LiteRed} and apply them to preferred integrals.
+The reason to not apply them to all integrals is that this sometimes slows down the reduction.